About Steve and the Urban Worm Company

 In late 2017, I introduced the Urban Worm Bag, a fabric continuous flow worm composting bin that that leverages the tendency of worms to remain in the top 6 to 8 inches of their environment.
 The Urban Worm Bag’s flow through design allows finished, relatively worm-free worm castings to be harvested from the bottom of the bag, saving hours of tedious separation of worms from the worm compost.

 Through the first year of sales in 2018, the Urban Worm Bag has expanded rapidly in the US and Canada.
-And I have secured a European partner who will sell the Urban Worm Bag under the WormSystems brand in the EU.
+And I have secured a European partner sells the Urban Worm Bag under the WormSystems brand in the EU.

 While I have a product that is rapidly expanding in popularity, the special sauce of the Urban Worm Company is customer service and maintaining a personal knowledge of, and relationship with, my customers.